devAlq/hash-table-project/README.md

 ### Implementation

-* Calculate the initial index for the key using the hash function (to determine the initial slot where the key might be stored).
+* Calculate the initial index for the key using the hash function.
-* Use a while loop to search for the key in the table, the loop should continue as long as the value at `table[index]` is not 0 (indicating an empty slot).
+* Use a while loop to search for the key in the table, the value at `table[index]` is not 0 (indicating an empty slot).
 * Within the loop, check if the value at `table[index]` is equal to the key being deleted.
 If there is a match, proceed to remove the key from the table.
-* To delete the key, assign the value -1 to `table[index]`.
-This acts as a deleted flag.
+* To delete the key, assign the value -1 to `table[index]` (this acts as a deleted flag).
 * Decrement the size by 1 to reflect the removal of an element.
 * Return true to indicate a successful deletion.
 * If the loop completes without finding a match the value at table[index] is 0), return false to indicate an unsuccessful deletion.